robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ## Tasks

-After referring to the [this quick-start guide](inseriscisetuplink) to deploy a working testing infrastructure as starting point for the all the tasks described below.
+After referring to the [this quick-start guide](inseriscisetuplink) to deploy a working testing infrastructure as starting point, it's time to implement all the tasks described below.
-Note that, differently from the given example, in which only the `ipa01` and `kube01` node are used, you will need to have the entire virtualorfeo environment up and running!

 ### HPC-infrastructure assignments